chutsu/rs4se/README.md

 # rs4se

 *rs4se* stands for *RealSense for State Estimation*.
-The goal is to wrap around `librealsense2` and provide developers with usable visual and inertial data for localization and or mapping.
+The goal is to wrap around `librealsense2` and provide developers with usable visual, inertial and depth data for SLAM.

 In particular this driver makes the following assertions:

-- Infrared stereo camera timestamps are captured at mid-exposure
+- All camera frames (IR and RGB) timestamps are captured at mid-exposure
-- Accelerometer measurements are lerped against the gyroscope measurements to provide "synchronized" `sensor_msgs::Imu` messages. e.g. If gyroscope is set to 400Hz, the accelerometer will be lerped against the gyroscope to provide 400Hz as well instead of 250Hz.
+- Accelerometer measurements are lerped against the gyroscope measurements to provide "synchronized" `sensor_msgs::Imu` messages. e.g. If gyroscope is 400Hz and the accelerometer is 250Hz, the accelerometer will be lerped against the gyroscope to provide synchronized 400Hz measurements.

 ## TODO